 After you know which key activities to track, you can calculate the customer activation rate using the following formula:

-You can use analytics tools like Google Analytics to collect and monitor the data you need.
+You can use embedded analytics tools like Google Analytics to collect and monitor the data you need.
 Then you can compare your activation rate to your industry’s benchmarks or to your own previous activation milestones.

 8. Customer Retention Rate